The RS3 Sportback is the entry hot hatch in Audi's performance RS range. Been eyeing it up? Check our review!

 The inside of an Audi has often been a big selling point for car lovers.
 All the materials feel solid, and the dashboard layout is simplistic and elegant.
 The Audi RS3 is definitely a driver's car, so it's nice to see an uncluttered dash, so you can focus on the road.

 The Audi RS3 Sportback is a great looking car that packs plenty of tech without being overwhelming.
-There's a reasonably sized infotainment screen (rocking Audi's MMI system), and Audi's Virtual Cockpit displayed behind the steering wheel, which is ideal for following sat-nav directions.
+There's a reasonably sized infotainment screen (rocking the Audi MMI system), and Audi's Virtual Cockpit displayed behind the steering wheel, which is ideal for following sat-nav directions.

 For being a performance car, the Audi RS3 Sportback is exceptionally practical.
 It's got a decent boot and a spacious interior.
 The Audi RS3 is more or less as functional as the Audi A3, albeit with a slightly smaller boot.
 The difference in performance is definitely worth 40 litres less boot space.